The first copy of the framework is £25 (+VAT).

-If you wish to purchase multiple copies for your school, the cost of the framework is reduced after the 1st and then again after the 10th copies of the framework purchased, as laid out in the table below.
+If you wish to purchase multiple copies for your school, the cost of the framework is reduced after the 1st copy of the framework purchased, as laid out in the table below.

 Each copy of the framework comes in two parts – one for teaching and another for leadership.

 To order your copies, please contact our support team.

 The XLence Standards Review Framework (SRF) is a two part booklet that has been written to support teachers and leaders to evaluate their practice against the new Professional Standards and to inform their professional learning.
 Together with the XLence 360 Review Module it provides the ideal approach to tracking development over time and for populating individuals Professional Learning Passports (PLP).

 The XLence Standards Review Framework (SRF) has been developed with current practitioners and so is informed by the latest teaching and CPD practices in school.
 Extensive research and collaboration has been undertaken with schools, local authorities, regional consortia, HEIs and Welsh Government before the approach and content of the SRF was finalised.
 It is the most up to date tool available to help drive the use of the new Professional Standards.

 Why Did We Create It?

 To help teachers and leaders appraise and evaluate their teaching and leadership practices against all elements of the Professional Standards for Teaching and Leadership in Wales.
 The approach encourages teachers and leaders to engage with their peers and line managers to triangulate their views and create a robust evaluation of the individual’s current level of development against the Standards.
 The approach is developmental; it encourages individual and collective reflection and supports innovative thinking, whilst all the time remaining focused on improving practice and its impact on learning in a sustainable way.

 This process should be evidenced (perhaps using the XLence Professional Learning Tool) and used to maintain an individual’s PLP.
 In this way individuals can identify their development needs, act on them and track them over time.